shybovycha/shybovycha.github.io/my-app/src/posts/2025-03-27-modal-text-editors.md

 - 👍 insane amount of plugins for all sorts of things
 - 👎 a proportionally insane amount of time required to find and configure the plugins to make for a comfortable experience
 - 👍 overall, the experience that you _can_ create is on its own league
+- 👍 has a nice file tree implementation (yes, I like to see the structure of the directory and its parents)
+- 👍 has *very* nice semantic and LSP selection **expand**
+- 👍 has an OG Flash implementation
+- 👍 has nice surround behaviour
+- 👍 file picker powered by ripgrep so you can filter all you want
+- 👎 both selection expand and surround are a bit tricky to trigger (`gsn` followed by `gss`; `ysaw"` and `cs[(` and `ds"`)

 Helix: